bennysmile/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4. I can only go one way.
 I've not got a reverse gear
 5. Write a function that reverses a string.
 6. Half the lies they tell about me aren't true
+7. Winning is only half of it.
+Having fun is the other half